LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 ```

 You can now run _LPhyBEAST_ again, this time with the `-l` argument
-to create a new XML:
+to create a new .xml file:

 ```
 java -jar LPhyBEAST.jar -l 15000000 -o RSV2long.xml RSV2.lphy